Minh Mang Tomb

 Photo by @brunoFcliffet

-It’s designed as a symmetric axis (called Than Dao) running from the Great Red Gate to the foot of the Surrounding Wall behind the King’s tomb.
-Apart from this gate at the center, there are 2 other gates: the Left Rad Gate and the Right Red Gate, which led to the Honour Courtyard – where two rows of mandarins, elephants and horse’s stone statues are standing.
-At the other side of the 3 gates, on Mount Phung Than is the square Stele Pavilion, where the stele “Thanh Duc Than Cong” inscribed with the King’s biography and merits written by his son, is placed.
-Sung An Temple, where King Minh Mang and his wife are worshipped, can be accessed through Hien Duc Gate.
-There are 3 stones bridges on the other side of this temple, with the marble one reserved only for the king.
-Finally, the Hoang Trach Gate heads to the Minh Lau Pavilion.
-It is placed on top of three terraces representing heaven, earth and water.
-Closer to the tomb area, the New Moon Lake (Ho Tan Nguyet) is crescent-shaped and embraces the circular wall surrounding the grave (Buu Thanh)
+The layout features a symmetric axis known as Than Dao, extending from the Great Red Gate to the surrounding wall at the rear of the King’s tomb.
+In addition to the central gate, there are two others: the Left Rad Gate and the Right Red Gate, which lead to the Honour Courtyard characterized by rows of stone statues of mandarins, elephants, and horses.
+Beyond these three gates, situated on Mount Phung Than, is the square Stele Pavilion, which houses the "Thanh Duc Than Cong" stele inscribed with the King's biography and accomplishments, authored by his son.
+Sung An Temple, dedicated to the worship of King Minh Mang and his wife, can be accessed through Hien Duc Gate.
+Three stone bridges lead away from this temple; the marble bridge is designated exclusively for the King.
+The Hoang Trach Gate provides access to Minh Lau Pavilion, which sits atop three terraces symbolizing heaven, earth, and water.
+Approaching the tomb area, the crescent-shaped New Moon Lake (Ho Tan Nguyet) encircles the circular wall enclosing the grave (Buu Thanh).

 Photo by @romasVysniauskas